rust-lang/rfcs/text/0000-non-ascii-idents.md

     * Continue := XID_Continue
     * Medial := empty
   * UAX31-R1b.
 Stable Identifiers: Once a string qualifies as an identifier, it does so in all future versions.
+  * UAX31-R3.
+Pattern_White_Space and Pattern_Syntax Characters: Rust only uses characters from these categories for whitespace and syntax.
+Other characters may or may not be allowed in identifiers.
   * UAX31-R4.
 Equivalent Normalized Identifiers: All identifiers are normalized according to normalization form C before comparison.

 # Drawbacks